 Lost in translation

 Vigilance is still more difficult if a patient does not speak English and deals only with English-speaking doctors and nurses.
-Almost half of the patients who need professional medical interpreters don't get them, according to a report published by the Agency for Healthcare Research and Quality.
+A full third of hospitals fail to provide professional medical interpreters despite a federal law requiring them, according to the last major report on the issue.
 Making matters worse, ad hoc interpreters, such as family members, friends, untrained staff, or strangers at the hospital, are likely to misinterpret medical instructions, not tell patients about medication side effects, and omit questions asked by doctors.

 Even when medical interpreters are present, they may contribute to diagnostic errors and sometimes botch medical instructions, according to a study reported in the journal Pediatrics.
 The researchers found that "errors in medical interpretation are common" and that professional hospital interpreters left out key phrases and misinterpreted diagnoses when translating between patients and doctors.
 On average, there were 31 medical interpretation errors for each hospital visit studied, some of them serious enough to affect the patient's health, according to the Pediatrics article.
 In one case, because of a hospital interpreter's poor translation, a patient was instructed to apply an anti-itch cream over his entire body, not just to a rash on his face.
 Another interpreter completely omitted questions about drug allergies.